Major powers seek Iran concessions at Baghdad talks

 Iran maintains that it needs uranium refined to a fissile concentration of 20 percent for its medical isotope reactor.
 Enrichment to 5 percent of fissile purity is suitable for power plant fuel, while 90 percent constitutes fuel for bombs.
 The technical leap from 20 to 90 percent is easier than that to reach 20-percent purity from the lower levels around 5 percent.

+Iran’s chief negotiator Saeed Jalili arrived on Monday in Baghdad where he met Iraqi Prime Minister Nuri al-Maliki.
+Western delegations were due to arrive on Wednesday.

-“The meeting may not produce any miracles,” Iraqi Foreign Minister Hoshiyar Zebari told Reuters.
-“The Iranians are coming with a positive attitude.
+“The meeting may not produce any miracles,” Iraqi Foreign Minister Hoshiyar Zebari told Reuters, adding: “The Iranians are coming with a positive attitude.
 This is what we are hearing from both sides.
 They are coming to move, not just to talk.”

+With violence from its long war waning and U.S. troops gone, Iraq’s government has sought to present an Arab League Summit held last month in Baghdad and the Iran nuclear talks as a sign the OPEC country is returning to the regional diplomatic stage.

+Maliki’s alliance is close to fellow Shi‘ite Muslims running Iran, but his government has also sought to balance relations with fellow Arab states in a region where non-Arab Iran and Sunni powers like Saudi Arabia are jostling for influence.

 But Western officials ruled out such a weighty concession so soon, even though their call for a “step-by-step” negotiating process is widely seen as a tacit admission that sanctions will have to be eased at some point.